BICENTENNIAL TRIBUTE

 SCENE 1

-1807, Southwell - the Pigots sitting room - 'Hours of Idleness' has just been printed
+1807, Southwell parochial house - ‘Hours of Idleness' has just been published

 B: CANDOUR compels my verse, BECHER!

-REV: It seems to have compelled you somewhat too far my boy
+REV(closing book): It seems to have compelled you somewhat too far, my boy

-JP: Limping decorum may yet land you a publisher, my Lord
+JP: If I may - limping decorum may yet land you a publisher in the Capital, my Lord

-REV: Mr. Pigot is quite correct - recollect I am both your censor and your friend - and believe that my strong yet just reproof will extort applause in the hereafter
+REV: Mr. Pigot is quite correct - (wags finger) recollect I am both your censor and your friend, and believe that my strong yet just reproof will extort applause in the hereafter!

-B: Yes, do, Becher – once I am out in the world, I shall never again allow wild error to pervade my strain
+B: Yes, do keep one, Becher - for once I am out in the world, I shall never again allow wild error to pervade my strain

 EP(with sorrow): Byron, promise me yours will never be one of the ceaseless echoes of the rhyming throng

-The company spies a wonderous creature, with long blonde hair and bright blue eyes, cascading down to the Village green
+The company spies a wondrous creature, with long blonde hair tied up by a velvet ribbon, cascading down to the village green

 B(pales): Sunburn me!!
 Or rather, HIDE me!! - surely there is still a priest hole from the good old times in this house Becher?

-REV: This!
-This is the inevitable outcome of curbing the precepts of prudence! – which, incidentally, you could control if you had half a mind to
+REV: This!! (tears hair) This is the inevitable outcome of curbing the precepts of prudence! - which, incidentally, you could control if you had half a mind to

 EP: If it please your Worship - allow youth the fierce emotions of the flowing soul!

-B: If only you weren’t engaged to that chap out in India, my good Queen Bess
+B(moved by E's defence): If only you weren’t engaged to that officer out in India - my good Queen Bess - for none other than thy words can console

-EP(brightens): er, not engaged, so much, a vague understanding, in truth
+EP(brightens): er, not engaged - so much - my Lord - a vague understanding, in truth

-B(darkens): tomatoes, tomato's – Sweet Lord she is nearly upon us!!
+B(darkens): Tomatoes, tomatos (looks out window) - sweet Lord she is nearly upon us!!

 Byron hides under the sofa, John Pigot refrains his sister from following suit